ashutosh9951/atlan_lily/README.md

 There are two models through which multitenancy can be supported :
 * Complete private deployement for each tenant - This has the advantage of complete isolation and security, but here the challege would be to maintain all different deployements, and making iterative changes to the platform.This might be preferred by large enterprises.
-* Multitenant Saas platform for all the tenant -  To isolate the resources for the tenants we will need to think of all different system components: kafka - separate topics for the tenants cockroachDB -  separate databases for the tenants elastic - separete indexes for the tenants
+* Multitenant Saas platform for all the tenant -  To isolate the resources for the tenants we will need to think of all different system components:

+  kafka - separate topics for the tenants

+  CockroachDB -  separate databases for the tenants

+  Elastic - separete indexes for the tenants

   We can then use the tenantId is the jwt token to set the right context for each API requests ,The application service layer controls the logic , so that it only accesses the relavent resources